mchaov/plugins-with-typescript-mobx-and-react/README.md

 This section provides a bit more light onto what is inside the different packages.
 Note that the different plugins implementation may vary!
 Thus only the general design of a plugin is being explored here.

 [Event-emitter3](https://www.npmjs.com/package/event-emitter3) is not listed as dependency of any of the packages as it is compliant with our interfaces.
-Technically we do not depend on it, and you may notice inside the demo that it is not explicitly referenced anywhere.
+Technically we do not depend on it, and you may notice inside the demo that it is not referenced anywhere.
 As long as you provide a message bus implementation compatible with our interfaces and requirements, the code is going to continue working as before.
-It is being imported only inside the unit tests.
+It is being imported only inside the unit tests and injected via the constructors in the "runtime" demo.

 ### View